glabo/AmpModelerTensorflow/README.md

 The model is supplied a 3-4min clip of DI guitar input and associated output from the amp or effect we're trying to model.
 For proof of concept I'm modeling software amplifiers, particularly those in [Neural DSP's Archetype: Nolly](https://neuraldsp.com/plugins/archetype-nolly?srsltid=AfmBOooHhgYWDFGuZKiJoEpmGdnre6s0M4bNjbrj8iwtTl4unvHxUrv_) plugin, as this greatly simplifies the training data generation compared to hardware amplifiers.
 Because of this, we already have the guitar DI and isolating the amplifier output (without pedals, cabinets, microphones, etc.) is as simple as turning off everything else in the chain.
 As I understand it this can be used to model any non-time-based effects, i.e. preamps, overdrives, compressors, etc.

 ### Performance and Examples
 In the examples the "raw" tone refers to the signal straight from the amp, without a cabinet or effects.
-The "full chain" is as it sounds, will effects and cabinet impulses applied.
+The "full chain" is as it sounds, with effects and cabinet impulses applied.
 "Expected" output is produced by the plugin that we're modeling.

 Here's an example of a clean jazz tone (1000 Epochs, 13% ESR):
 <img width="1102" height="530" alt="SingSinginHeadSettings" src="https://github.com/user-attachments/assets/d98a219c-b327-482f-b12e-2fe5143773f6" />